kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 	}

 ```
 The labels are very static no change is required here.
+Labels can be used as selectors, and it still will be
+beneficial to have the heritage, operator and instance labels on templated pods.

 ```